ada's blog

 If you start the game to a black screen follow the steps outlined in this github issue.

-If you still get a black screen, delete the shadPS4 folder in .local/share/shadPS4 and launch the Qt6 GUI and configure your settings and launch the game via the GUI.
+If you still get a black screen, delete the shadPS4 directory in .local/share/shadPS4 and launch the Qt6 GUI and configure your settings and launch the game via the GUI.
 (I have no idea why this works.)

 Changelog